-Fall and summer enrollment began on March 25th.
-To see the date on which your student can first enroll, you can click on our enrollment timeline.
+Fall and summer enrollment began on March 27th.
+To see the date on which your student can first enroll, you can click on our enrollment access timeline.

-Summer courses are offered in six-, eight-, or twelve- week sessions, and can be taken at the UCM Summit Center, on the Warrensburg campus, or online.
+Summer courses are offered in six-, eight-, or twelve- week sessions, and can be taken at UCM Lees Summit, on the Warrensburg campus, or online.
 Summer is the perfect time to raise a student’s GPA or take a step closer to earning a degree and possibly graduating sooner.
-You can visit our Summer Sessions 2013 web page to get more information.
+You can visit our Summer Sessions 2017 web page to get more information.